jelocodes/jelocodes.github.io/_posts/2018-03-22-understanding_basic_javascript_gotchas.markdown

 ---

-According to StackOverflow's recent survey of over 100,000 developers, JavaScript (JS) is the most widely-used technology 6 years in a row(!!).
+According to StackOverflow's recent survey of over 100,000 developers, JavaScript (JS) is the most widely-used technology 6 years in a row.

 ![](https://cdn-images-1.medium.com/max/1600/1*ZGL0b7nWq1dOP46AJQQruw.png)
+> Via StackOverflow

 As the internet becomes increasingly integrated with the world outside of just the desktop, the "language of the web" becomes even more relevant.
 Though when I first started learning JS, I had a tough time understanding why the language had become so widely adapted.
 It had a bunch of weird quirks that would continuously plague the codebases that I worked with, such as conditionals returning 'true' for things that I knew should've been 'false,' and variables strangely not being defined or defined as something unexpected in my function calls.
 After some reading and a lot of coding, I started understanding why these things occurred, and that understanding gave way to good coding patterns, and exposed how fun/powerful JS can be.